ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 -   ForgeRock is installed and enrolled users are operating the mobile ForgeRock Authenticator (Push or OTP)

--   The Octopus Authentication for Windows MSI and MSIUpdater packages have been obtained from the Secret Double Octopus team

 Octopus Authentication for Windows supports all Windows versions:
 Windows 7, 8, 10 and Servers 2008, 2012 and 2016.
 Required Windows